yalland-ubi/yalland-docs/v3/YALLGovernance.md

 - different error messages;
 - different permission checks;
 - can change `voteTime` value for further votes;
-- forwarding future is ignored
+- forwarding feature is ignored
 - no blacklists for evm script destination addresses
 - evmScript DOES support sending ETHs from `YALLGovernance` contract
 - evmScript call results are emitted using evm logs, not returned to `runScript()` caller